GPS Speedometer app icon

 What is corner clipping in GPS tracking?

 Corner clipping (or corner truncation) occurs when GPS draws straight lines between widely-spaced position samples instead of following the curved path.
 On a map, GPS tracks appear to cut across corners rather than following the road precisely.
-This creates a simplified, angular representation of curved roads, resulting in under-measured distance and speed on winding routes with standard 1 Hz GPS.
+This creates a simplified, angular representation of curved roads, resulting in under-measured distance on winding routes with standard 1 Hz GPS.
+It affects your logged track and trip-meter — not the Doppler-derived speed on your display.

 Does GPS update rate (Hz) really matter for accuracy?